The 5 Narrowest Buildings in the World

 #1 Keret House – Warsaw, Poland

 Sandwiched between 74 Żelazna Street and 22 Chłodna Street, a pair of buildings from two different eras, the Keret House has a total floor area of only 4.27 square meters.
-Despite its mind-bogglingly tiny space, this 3-story building is bestowed with multiple amenities, including a small kitchen, a bedroom, a bathroom and a refrigerator with enough room for only two beverages.
+Despite its mind-bogglingly tiny space, this 3-story building is bestowed with multiple amenities, including a small kitchen, a bedroom, a bathroom, and a refrigerator with enough room for only two beverages.
 With only two windows, the inner space is lit primarily by the translucent façade, made of semi-transparent glass panels.

 Etgar Keret, the house's first resident, straddles its limited width